Our Picks for the Best Mac Email Clients

 2. Spark

-Spark presents itself as an email client of the future.
+We reached for Spark when Apple Mail felt too plain and Outlook felt too heavy.
 Like Apple Mail, it’s compatible with any IMAP or POP3 email client.
 However, Spark Mail really stands out in terms of the features it offers in comparison to Apple Mail.

 - Smart inbox makes it easy to sort emails